Council Tax Bands and Charges

 Every property is in one of eight valuation bands (A to H).
 The amount of council tax payable for each dwelling is calculated with reference to the eight valuation bands.

 If you feel the banding of your property is incorrect, you can appeal directly to the Valuation Office Agency to review your band.
-Please visit the GOV.UK website (external link) or download the Valuation Office Agencies publication 'What to do if you disagree with your Council Tax banding' (PDF 269KB) for further information as to who can appeal the banding of a property and when.
+Please visit the council tax appeals section of the GOV.UK website (external link) or download the Valuation Office Agencies publication 'What to do if you disagree with your Council Tax banding' (PDF 269KB) for further information as to who can appeal the banding of a property and when.

 There are companies that offer to appeal the banding of your property on a ‘no win, no fee’ basis, however if they are successful in reducing your council tax band, they receive 30% of any refund issued by the council due to the reduction.
 We are aware of a company canvassing in the area and would advise residents to contact the Valuation Office Agency (website - external link) directly should you wish to lodge an appeal.